What is Takt Time?

 Lead Time vs. Cycle Time

-From the customer’s perspective, it takes 2 hours to get a crochet hook from your company.
-Although your lead time equals your takt time, this doesn’t mean your new cycle time of 1.5 is appropriate.
-Your company is, in fact, overproducing crochet hooks.
+From the customer's perspective, it takes 2 hours to get a crochet hook from your company.
+Although your Lead Time and your Takt Time are equal, your company is still overproducing crochet hooks.

 Measuring Takt Time, Cycle Time and Lead Time